hamdikavak/hamdikavak.github.io/c0_research.md

 <br/>
 ## Active Research Projects
 Here is a list of some research projects that I lead or participate in before.
 They are organized based on various themes.
-Click on the title to see the details.
+Click on the title to see the details. __last updated on Jan 22, 2020.__

  <i style="color:#888888" class="fas fa-check-square"></i> completed &nbsp;&nbsp;
  <i style="color:#008500" class="fas fa-plus-square"></i> new &nbsp;&nbsp;